annotation/text-fabric/docs/Api/App.md

     pretty() prettyTuple() show()
     ```

+    In plain and pretty displays, certain parts can be *highlighted*, which is
+    good for displaying query results where the parts that correspond directly to the
+    search template are highlighted.

 ??? abstract "Setting up display parameters"
     There is a bunch of parameters that govern how the display functions arrive at their
     results.
 You can pass them as optional arguments to these functions,